 Real estate agents will also go beyond the comparable sales and consider what makes your home different.
 They’ll factor in the condition of your home, the number of rooms, the upgrades and improvements you’ve made, etc. They’ll consider all of the features that your home has that the comps lack.

-Another benefit of speaking to a real estate agent is that agents can offer tips for how you can increase the value of your home.
+Another benefit of speaking to a real estate agent is that they can offer tips for how you can increase the value of your home.
 While an appraiser will come by and provide you with a final estimate of your home value, a real estate agent will show you how to improve it.
-With their knowledge of the industry, they’re able to create a punch list of minor repairs and updates that can help you get a more money for your home.
+With their knowledge of the industry, they’re able to create a punch list of minor repairs and updates that can help you get more money for your home.

-4. Get A Home Appraisal
+With A Home Appraisal

 Home appraisals are often considered the ideal way to determine your home’s value.
 While a real estate agent will provide you with a home valuation based on what the agent thinks your home will sell for, an appraiser will tell you how much your home appears to be worth.